 He dropped it to the ground as he brought the two pieces of the Seal together, and Wei Wuxian’s fingers grabbed the bamboo flute at the same time he felt the cold, resentful energy on his skin.

-Lan Sizhui could not look at any of the children around him in the eye.
+Lan Sizhui could not look any of the children around him in the eye.

 It was his fault, he knew, that they were trapped here.
-It was his fault they had to huddle together in the derelict shed of a village house, frightened and trapped, while the girl-spirit walked around them and shot her hateful words at them.
+It was because of him that they had to huddle together in the derelict shed of a village house, frightened and trapped, while the girl-spirit walked around them and shot her hateful words at them.